Narrative-Centered Emotional Reflection: An Early Prototype for AI-Supported Emotional Self-Reflection: Discussion

-Finally, although preliminary outcomes are encouraging, longitudinal studies are essential to assess Reflexion’s sustained impact on emotional resilience, self-regulation, and well-being.
-Interdisciplinary collaboration—bridging affective computing, clinical psychology, educational technology, and AI ethics—will be critical for evolving Reflexion into a responsible, scalable platform for emotional empowerment \cite{calvo2015positive, torous2021digitalmentalhealth}.
+Finally, the preliminary impressions reported here are not a basis for efficacy claims.
+Longitudinal, IRB-approved studies would be essential to assess any sustained impact on emotional resilience, self-regulation, and well-being.
+Interdisciplinary collaboration, bridging affective computing, clinical psychology, educational technology, and AI ethics, would be critical for evolving any successor system responsibly \cite{calvo2014positive}.